 What Child Is This

-Book One of the Frost Family Christmas Series
+Book 1 in the Frost Family Christmas Series

 A Frost Family Christmas Novella

 Frost Farm owner, Garret Frost, and his Public Relations Manager, Lily Parker, each have their own reasons for dreading Christmas this year.
 Garret’s a widower, stressed with the responsibility of running the family’s maple syrup business while raising his young son on his own.
 And Lily’s still trying to recover from the tragic loss that ended her marriage.

 Adding to their personal challenges, Garret’s adorable son Duncan has just told Santa that all he wants for the holidays is to visit the North Pole.
 How’s Garret going to manage that?
 And then an abandoned baby is found in the manger of the nativity scene beside the Sugar Shack…

 Just as it seems like the holiday will be a total bust, an almost-kiss under the mistletoe has Garret looking at Lily in a whole new way.
 Despite all the holiday mayhem, could this end up being the best Christmas ever?

 What Child Is This is the first of a series of five.
 The other books in the series are:

 Book 2: Home For Christmas, by Roxy Boroughs